-Component 2021 Activities areas of opportunity (for example, evaluate the use of official/local job sites) Provide recommendations to contractors and sub-contractors about promotion of local employment and sharing job opportunities.
-Promotion and development, jointly with Human Resources Department, of non-discrimination and equal opportunity measures at the workplace (Gender Policy, Workplace Diversity &amp; Equal Employment Opportunity Policy).
+Component 2021 Activities Monitoring of contractors and subcontractors through the M&E mechanism Verify with Human Resources Department the mechanisms used for sharing job opportunities, especially in communities, and explore areas of opportunity (for example, evaluate the use of official/local job sites) Provide recommendations to contractors and sub-contractors about the promotion of local employment and the sharing of job opportunities.
+Promotion and development, jointly with Human Resources Department, of non-discrimination and equal opportunity measures at the workplace (Gender Policy, Workplace Diversity & Equal Employment Opportunity Policy).
 Monitoring and evaluation of these measures should be implemented on a second phase.
-Security Carry out and monitoring regular trainings.
+Security · Carry out and monitoring of regular trainings.